denhamparry/talks/2019/06/blueconf/wtfiscloudnative/TALK.md

 ^
 A sidecar proxy runs alongside a pod.
-Route/proxy traffic to and from the container it runs alongside Communicates with other sidecar proxies.
+Route/proxy traffic to and from the container it runs alongside.
-Managed by the orchestration framework.
-Many service mesh implementations intercept and manage all ingress and egress traffic to the pod.

 ---
 # [fit] Sidecar proxy